Ingressive-for-Good/I4G-OPENSOURCE-FRONTEND-PROJECT-2022/Design.md

 ## Description: Improved UX writing on Delete Product Flow Screens
 ### Observation/Changes
-I observed some Ux writing inconsistencies on the delete product screens and also observed issues relating to product tone and worked on a rewrite.
+-I observed some Ux writing inconsistencies on the delete product screens and also observed issues relating to product tone and worked on a rewrite.
 - Improved ux writing
 - Users' Dashboard - Delete Product Flow Screens

+-----Main Goal -- Improving user experience and interaction with the product

+## Name: Oluwatosin Alabi

+## Description: Improved UX writing on Make Product Unavailable Flow Screens
+### Observation/Changes
+- I observed some Ux writing inconsistencies on the delete product screens and also observed issues relating to product tone and worked on a rewrite.
+- I improved UX writing on the "make product unavailable product" flow screens.
+- I ensured the improvement was done on all screens (desktop, tablet and mobile)
+- I ensured the use the colors and typography on the style guide to ensure consistency

 -----Main Goal -- Improving user experience and interaction with the product